Mountaineering equipment required for climbing Mont Blanc in normal summer conditions.

 - If you have packed things that are not on this list, check with your Guide that you really need them because excess baggage really slows you down, tires you out and is a big problem.

-Equipment Provided by the Guide (but carried by the group as a whole)
+Equipment Provided by your Mountain Guide (but carried by the group as a whole)

 - Map, Compass & GPS